carolmbithe/Password-Locker-Application/README.md

 ## PASSWORD LOCKER
+Python 3.6 Application

-## Caroline Mumo
+## By Caroline Mumo

 ## Description of the application
-This application is intended to help
+This application is aimed to help a user store passwords of different accounts in one password protected account

 ## Project setup instructions
 You can install this app by cloning the repository from this link https://github.com/carolmbithe/Password-Locker-Application.git